grab/secret-scanner/README.md

 ## Setup

+## Auth Tokens

-The use of this tool requires you to set various Git provider (Github / Gitlab / Bitbucket) options such as API base URL, tokens, etc in your environment if you would like to scan your own private repositories.
+The use of this tool requires you to set various Git provider (Github / Gitlab / Bitbucket) authentication token in your environment.

 You can do so by:
 ```
-export GITHUB_BASE_URL=https://api.github.com; GITHUB_TOKEN=my-token
+export GITHUB_TOKEN=my-token; secret-scanner -repos jquery/jquery
 ```

-Alternatively, you can add them into your `.bash_profile` or create a `.env` file.
+To persist the various Git provider tokens, you can add them into your `.bash_profile` or create a `.env` file.
 See `.env.example`.

-You can also provide them as tool flag options.
-See **Usage** section

-The precedence of usage is as follows from highest to lowest:
-1. Command flag options
-2. .env file
-3. CLI exported
-4. Values from .bash_profile

 ### Skip Files